 - Blister kit

-Here is all the food we took on the hike for 10 days.
+Here is all the food we took for 10 days on the Overland Track.

 - Oats – Uncle Tobys instant porridge – 18 large bowl packets (1 each per morning)